Tc1423/Github-Workshop/README.md

 Text file

-THis is for a GitHub workshop
+This is for a GitHub workshop

 ___________________-----------------_______________------------

+Typo fixed